Tempo-Organization/tempo-cli/docs/to_do_list.md

 ## Commands:
 - [ ] wrapper generation command, generates wrapper based on current sys.argv - the wrapper generation command
+- [ ] have wrapper gen just gen wrapper then close program like version and help

 ## Iostore: